 What Tackle Do I Need?

-As mentioned before, there is a variety of tackle on the market for different fishing.
+As mentioned before, there is a variety of tackle on the market for different types of fishing.
 For anglers who have not caught a fish before, this guide should get you started and give you an idea of what kit you need.

 Fishing Rod: